 The ABC app: getting started

 Now back to our ABC app.
-Our client wanted a goldmine app — the one with auto-renewable subscription.
-How it works: once installation is complete, a user gets access to a part of the ABC content with the full access available after he/she pays the subscription fee.
+Our client wanted a goldmine app — the one with an auto-renewable subscription.
+How it works: once the installation is complete, a user gets access to a part of the ABC content with the full access available after he/she pays the subscription fee.
 Since the application type doesn’t 100% meet Apple's requirements, we warned the client of the potential risk being rejected by the Apple team.
 The client decided to take the risk and proceed anyway.

 In-App Purchase implementation models